HOW LONG WILL IT TAKE? WHO IS FIRST IN LINE?: THE GLOBAL VACCINE ROLLOUT

 Over time, capacity will not, of course, be limited to that of currently existing plant.
 The supply of manufacturing capacity can be expanded through the transformation of existing facilities and the building of new ones.
 There is some information becoming available on the expansion plans of vaccine manufacturers, but questions remain about the timeframes required to make new capacity functional, as well as about the availability of vaccine-manufacturing equipment for installation in converted or newly constructed plant, on which those timeframes may depend.
 Other critical questions must also be answered about the efficacy of the learning processes involved in transferring the vaccine technology from developers to CDMOs, which will ultimately determine capacity, and about the extent of improvement in the efficiency of any given manufacturing facility that may come through learning-by-doing.

 Even for existing capacity, there are all kinds of logistical issues related to supply chains and quality control that must be addressed in order to scale to maximum throughput.
 Indeed, there are numerous stages of manufacturing, each of which takes place at a specialized plant.
-For example, the manufacture of the BioNTech/Pfizer vaccine for the U.S. market begins with the processing of raw materials at a facility in Montana, continues with transformation of the materials into the vaccine at a Massachusetts manufacturing plant, and then concludes with the final processing and packaging (or “fill-and-finish”) of the vaccine in Michigan.
+For example, the manufacture of the BioNTech/Pfizer vaccine for the U.S. market begins with the processing of raw materials at a facility in Missouri, continues with transformation of the materials into the vaccine at a Massachusetts manufacturing plant, and then concludes with the final processing and packaging (or “fill-and-finish”) of the vaccine in Michigan.
 There can be shortages of chemical ingredients and other raw materials, especially when vaccine companies are competing for the same inputs.
 There is always a danger of contamination at the various manufacturing stages, which can result in delays in production or even the loss of millions of doses.
 On the positive side, we can expect that, over time, learning-by-doing will enable suppliers to improve the efficiency of the production of the inputs that they provide.
 But bottlenecks will inevitably occur as the vaccine manufacturers ramp up throughput.

 Supply-chain and equipment issues can also arise along the finished vaccine’s complex route to its purchasers.
 For example, a shortage of medical glass for packaging led Pfizer to put more doses into each vial than it would ordinarily.
 But this workaround then ran up against a shortage of the low dead-volume syringes needed to extract the last dose in each vial.
 When the first batches of authorized BioNTech/Pfizer vaccines were ready for shipment, the buyer, the U.S. government’s Operation Warp Speed (OWS), was unable to take possession of a large part of the order: It had apparently failed to secure sufficient sensors for continuous monitoring of the ultra-freezing temperature at which the mRNA vaccine must be stored.
 And even with meticulous management, a certain amount of wastage, ranging from one to ten percent of a total batch, is generally expected in the production of vaccines.